dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 We will use `customer` at SF100 and SF300, which fits in memory at every scale factor.
 We will use `catalog_sales` table at SF10 and SF100, which does not fit in memory anymore at SF100.

-The data was generated using DuckDB's TPC-DS extension, then exported to CSV in a random order to undo any ordering patterns that could have been in the generated data.
+The data was generated using DataMiner's TPC-DS extension, then exported to CSV in a random order to undo any ordering patterns that could have been in the generated data.

 #### Catalog Sales (Numeric Types)